mhazizk/juta-release-notes/README.md

 Stay tuned for more updates!

+### 0.9.1

+- Bugfixes:
+  - Fix crash on android 13 due to `undefined` device identifier

 ### 0.9.0

 This new update is a big one.
 There are many breaking changes in this update.
 So please make sure to update all of your devices to this version.
 Once you update, you won't be able to use your old version anymore.